oroinc/documentation/user/back-office/system/user-management/roles/field-level-acl.rst

    .. important:: Keep in mind that in |oro_application| field-level permissions can be applied only to the account, opportunity and custom entities.

 3. On the page of the selected entity, click **Edit** on the top right.
-4. In the **Other** section, enable the **Show Restricted** check box.
+4. In the **Other** section, enable the **Show Restricted** checkbox.

-   .. important:: To be able to apply permissions entity fields when creating or editing a role, make sure that the **Field Level ACL** check box is enabled for the selected entity.
+   .. important:: To be able to apply permissions entity fields when creating or editing a role, make sure that the **Field Level ACL** checkbox is enabled for the selected entity.

    .. image:: /user/img/system/user_management/access_field_level_acl_showrestricted.png